AnassHmida/keleya-pregnancy-app/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using `yarn`.
-3. Run the app on android using `yarn android` or on ios using `yarn android`.
+3. Run the app on android using `yarn android` or on ios using `yarn ios`.

 ## Testing